avolutions/canvas-painter/website/docs/canvas.md

 #### Resetting zoom and pan

-You can reset both the zoom level and the pan offset to their default states using the `resetZoom()` and `resetPan()` methods.
+You can reset both the zoom level and the pan offset to their default states using the `resetZoom()`, `resetPan()` or `resetZoomPan()` methods.
 This is particularly useful when you need to return to the original view after zooming or panning around the canvas.

 ```js
 // Reset the zoom to its default scale